doctypedev/sintesi/README.md

     sintesi check
     ```

-    The `check` command performs dual drift detection for both the README and the documentation site.
-You can use the `--no-strict` flag to allow non-blocking CI usage.
-You can also run separate checks for the README or documentation site using:

-    ```bash
-    sintesi check --readme
-    sintesi check --doc
-    ```

 4.  **Force Overwrite**
     If you need to regenerate documentation or README files and want to bypass existing content checks, you can use the `--force` flag: